Skip to Content

 You can get from Antigua to El Paredon by bus, shared shuttle, private transfer, taxi, or rental car.

-The cheapest option to travel from Antigua to El Paredon is by bus, which costs about USD 10 .
+The cheapest option is by bus, which costs about USD 10.
 The journey takes about 4.5 hours.

-Guatemala’s roads and I have become old friends over my many journeys here, and I’ve learned a thing or two about getting around.
-This article is your go-to guide for getting from Antigua to El Paredon, breaking down each transportation option, so you can travel with ease!
+This article is your go-to guide for traveling from Antigua to El Paredon.
+It breaks down each transportation option so you can travel with ease!

-The following table outlines all transportation options from Antigua to El Paredon:
+The following table outlines all transportation options:

 MethodTimePrice

-1. Shared Van Shuttle
+1. Shared Shuttle

 Journey Duration: 4 hours 30 minutes